 The Foundation received a ruling from the Internal Revenue Service which determined the Foundation meets the requirements of an integrated auxiliary of a church, and as such, is not required to file Form 990.
-Management, however, intends to continue filing Form 990 because it is widely used to evaluate not-for-profit organizations, and provides transparency to investment partners and donors.

 Functional Allocation of Expenses

 The costs of supporting the various programs and other activities have been summarized on a functional basis in the statements of activities.
 The statements of functional expenses present the natural classification detail of expenses by function.
 Certain costs have been allocated among the program and administrative support categories based on a time study conducted for each employee, specific identification, and other methods.